Chingu-cohorts/voyage-wiki/readme.md

 ## Announcements :exclamation:

 - Voyage 4 invitations will be emailed on February 8-9 (depending on your timezone)!
-- Voyage 4 starts on February 15.
+- Voyage 4 teams will be launched on February 15.